Ann M. Hidalgo

 She has worked as an acquisitions library (2016-19) and an adjunct professor (2017-20) at Claremont School of Theology and as Mary P. Key Diversity Resident Librarian (2019-20) at Ohio State University.

-Describing her call to mission, Hidalgo said that as she taught courses on feminist theologies in developing nations, postcolonialism and religion, ecofeminist theologies and Latinx religious experiences in the United States, she realized that such topics “are tools for diagnosing the problems that exist within our societies and within our churches.“ I feel called to teach students who recognize their own calls to ministry,” she continued.
+Describing her call to mission, Hidalgo said that as she taught courses on feminist theologies in developing nations, postcolonialism and religion, ecofeminist theologies and Latine religious experiences in the United States, she realized that such topics “are tools for diagnosing the problems that exist within our societies and within our churches.“ I feel called to teach students who recognize their own calls to ministry,” she continued.
 “At the Universidad Bíblica Latinoamericana, I look forward both to teaching and to learning from my students as we strive collaboratively to live the gospel more faithfully.”